tomsaleeba/drf_starter/README.md

 ## Run with docker
 Make sure you have `docker` and `docker-compose` installed first.

+We've split the docker stack into two: the app and all the infrastructure to run the app.
+This affords us more flexibility as we can either run the whole stack, or just run the infrastructure and run our app locally during dev.
+The downside of doing this is that we have to explicitly name our docker-compose file in our commands.
+It's worth it though.

+To run the whole stack:

   1. make sure you're in the root of this repo
   1. start the stack
       ```bash